 For more information, visit the program's European Union Studies webpage.

 Application and Admission

-Applications for admission into the certificate program can be submitted to firstname.lastname@example.org.
+For more information and to apply, contact firstname.lastname@example.org.
 The application includes an essay describing the applicant’s interests and background in EU studies and reasons or motivations for pursuing this certificate.
-Please include an unofficial transcript.

 In addition to their coursework, CEUS students will attend at least four EU-related lectures and events during their semesters of residency at CU and will submit a brief write-up of the main themes or discussion points of the events to email@example.com.

 |It is essential that all students in the EU Studies Certificate program begin with a common framework for the analysis of international institutions and relations as a background for the upper-division coursework in EU studies.
 All students must therefore complete the following lower-division requirements:|